mahdi-kz/anime-website/README.md

 ## How to run

 ### 1. Run the flask project
-Navigate to the root folder and
+Navigate to the root folder and,
 ```bash
 cd back_end
 python3 -m venv venv